-Indoor Activities (e.g. bowling, darts, billiards, golf)
+Indoor-Leisure Activities (e.g. bowling, darts, billiards, golf)

-- Effective 12:01 a.m., March 28, banquet and community halls, conference facilities, arts venues, museums, libraries, live theatre, cinemas, arcades, bowling and science centres are not permitted to operate at this time in the Regina area, including City of Regina, Belle Plaine, Pense, Grand Coulee, Lumsden Beach, Regina Beach, Craven, Lumsden, Edenwold, Pilot Butte, White City, Balgonie, Kronau, Davin, Gray, Riceton, RM of Lajord, RM of Edenwold, RM of Sherwood, RM of Pense, RM of Lumsden. - Masks must be worn. - o Recreational play is permitted.
-League and tournament play is suspended. - Activity areas must be arranged in a way that ensures three metres of physical distancing between non-household groups. - Reservations are recommended and scheduled times should be put in place to avoid queuing in common areas. - Signage regarding all COVID-19 procedures and policies that are in place must be posted around the facility to remind patrons and staff of precautions. - o In the case of bowling, staff should direct patrons to their designated lane and explain the system for receiving shoes, balls and the scoring system. - Bowling balls, shoes and bowling areas are to be cleaned and sanitized after each use.
-Bowling balls and shoes will be left in a drop zone as determined by management/staff. - Bowling centres should install Plexiglas or provide other barriers at service counters to ensure staff and guests can remain physically distanced. - While online escape room experiences are recommended at this time, inperson escape rooms are permitted up to four people per private reservation. - Recommend pre-booked groups only. - Operators must ensure that all communal items and props are appropriately cleaned and disinfected between groups. - Hand sanitizer approved by Health Canada (DIN or NPN) or soap and water handwashing stations should be made available in visible locations
+• Effective 12:01 a.m., March 28, banquet and community halls, conference facilities, arts venues, museums, libraries, live theatre, cinemas, arcades, bowling and science centres are not permitted to operate at this time in the Regina area, including City of Regina, Belle Plaine, Pense, Grand Coulee, Lumsden Beach, Regina Beach, Craven, Lumsden, Edenwold, Pilot Butte, White City, Balgonie, Kronau, Davin, Gray, Riceton, RM of Lajord, RM of

+Edenwold, RM of Sherwood, RM of Pense, RM of Lumsden.

-- throughout the facility, including at all entry points, pay stations and other high-touch locations for customers and staff. - o In addition to routine cleaning, and disinfecting of customer areas between groups, common area surfaces that have frequent contact with hands should be cleaned and disinfected several times per day and when visibly dirty.
-Items being used for an activity (e.g. scoring system buttons, ball returns, seating, pool cues, billiards tables, balls, golf balls, clubs, darts, and boards, etc.) must be cleaned and sanitized between each group of patrons. - Special attention should be paid to commonly touched surfaces in such as doorknobs, light switches, toilet handles, counters, hand rails, touch screen surfaces, POS terminals, keypads, and workstations, etc. Please see the Cleaning and Disinfection Guidelines for more information. - Guest contact information must be obtained for all guests on the property daily for contact tracing purposes, and kept for a four-week period. - During the activity, no food and beverage is permitted.
+- Masks must be worn in accordance with the Public Health Order Face Coverings. - Recreational play is permitted.
+League and tournament play is suspended. - Activity areas must be arranged in a way that ensures three metres of physical distancing between non-household groups. - Reservations are recommended and scheduled times should be put in place to avoid queuing in common areas. - Signage regarding all COVID-19 procedures and policies that are in place must be posted around the facility to remind patrons and staff of precautions. - In the case of bowling, staff should direct patrons to their designated lane and explain the system for receiving shoes, balls and the scoring system. - Items such as bowling balls, shoes and bowling areas are to be cleaned and sanitized after each use and left in a drop zone as determined by management/staff. - Facilities should install Plexiglas or provide other barriers at service counters to ensure staff and guests can remain physically distanced. - Maintain two metres of physical distance between non-household members; however, during activities where space is inadequate, bookings must be limited to four persons or less. - Hand sanitizer approved by Health Canada (DIN or NPN) or soap and water handwashing stations should be made available in visible locations throughout the facility, including at all entry points, pay stations and other high-touch locations for customers and staff. - In addition to routine cleaning, and disinfecting of customer areas between groups, common area surfaces that have frequent contact with hands should be cleaned and disinfected several times per day and when visibly dirty.
+Items being used for an activity (e.g. scoring system buttons, ball returns, seating, pool cues, billiards tables, balls, golf balls, clubs, darts, and boards, etc.) must be cleaned and disinfected between each group of patrons. - Special attention should be paid to commonly touched surfaces in such as doorknobs, light switches, toilet handles, counters, hand rails, touch screen surfaces, POS terminals, keypads, and workstations, etc. Please see the Cleaning and Disinfection Guidelines for more information. - Guest contact information must be obtained for all guests on the property daily for contact tracing purposes, and kept for a 30-day period. - During the activity, no food and beverage is permitted.
 Food and beverages must be consumed prior to or after the activity. - Food or beverage may be served if there is an area designated for the consumption of food or beverage that is separate and apart from an event or any other activity, taking place in the facility, and the food or beverage is only consumed in the designated area.
-Please see the Restaurants and Licensed Establishments Guidelines.
+Please see the Restaurants and